Unthinkable: Are elite students just excellent sheep?

 “What I’m saying is, if you do a deep search of your soul and realise what you want out of life is to be as rich as you possibly can, then you should probably go and work on Wall Street.
 Obviously I’m also saying there is a whole universe of non-material desires that universities should encourage students to at least consider.

 “I do also believe – and the leading research universities would outright reject this notion – that universities should in some sense be countercultural.
 Not in the 1960s sense, but as custodians of different values.

 “I see this in Pinker’s scoffing at the notion of building a soul.
 He is a research professor.
 And a lot of this, at least in America, is a conflict between the English college heritage and the German research university heritage.

 “What Pinker is talking about is the university part; so you create knowledge and that’s a great thing.
 Of course, really what you’re doing is creating knowledge for the market.
-That’s a value-neutral activity.
+That’s not a value-neutral activity.
 So if you just think in terms of creating knowledge, you can’t talk about any values except that one, which really isn’t relevant to a student unless they become an academic.”